 Since then, I’ve experienced a cascade of new understandings, memories and awarenesses.

-In part, I’m doing this for psychotherapist colleagues who’ve started to ask me, now that I’ve gone public and with a view to working with their own Asperger clients, what this condition can feel like on the inside.
+In part, I’m doing this for psychotherapist colleagues who’ve started to ask me, now that I’ve gone public and with a view to working with their own Asperger clients, what this “condition” if one might call it that can feel like on the inside.

 In part also, hoping to reassure and perhaps also to inspire, this post is for ordinary folk out there who either know or suspect that they might themselves be ASD, or Autistic Spectrum Disorder as it’s termed in the DSM5 Diagnostic and Statistical Manual (I’ll come to the term “disorder” later), to encourage them to explore, with kindness and curiosity, their own stories.